Have any of the prophet's predictions concerning the

 All the foregoing together with hundreds of other predictions constitute a

-decisive proof that Muhammad, upon him be peace and blessings, was a
+decisive proof that Muhammad was a

 Prophet, a Messenger, taught by God.